iCharlesHu/swift-experimental-subprocess/README.md

 /// `NoInput` redirects the standard input of the subprocess
 /// to `/dev/null`, while on Windows, it does not bind any
-/// file handle to the subprocess standard input handle. public final class NoInput: InputProtocol { }
+/// file handle to the subprocess standard input handle. public struct NoInput: InputProtocol { }

 /// A concrete `Input` type for subprocesses that
 /// reads input from a specified `FileDescriptor`.
 /// Developers have the option to instruct the `Subprocess` to
 /// automatically close the provided `FileDescriptor`
-/// after the subprocess is spawned. public final class FileDescriptorInput: InputProtocol { }
+/// after the subprocess is spawned. public struct FileDescriptorInput: InputProtocol { }

 /// A concrete `Input` type for subprocesses that reads input
 /// from a given type conforming to `StringProtocol`.
 /// Developers can specify the string encoding to use when
-/// encoding the string to data, which defaults to UTF-8. public final class StringInput<
+/// encoding the string to data, which defaults to UTF-8. public struct StringInput<
     InputString: StringProtocol & Sendable,
     Encoding: Unicode.Encoding
->: ManagedInputProtocol { }
+>: InputProtocol { }

 /// A concrete `Input` type for subprocesses that reads input
 /// from a given `UInt8` Array.
-public final class ArrayInput: ManagedInputProtocol { }
+public struct ArrayInput: InputProtocol { }

 /// A concrete `Input` type for subprocess that indicates that
-/// the Subprocess should read its input from `StandardInputWriter`. public struct CustomWriteInput: ManagedInputProtocol { }
+/// the Subprocess should read its input from `StandardInputWriter`. public struct CustomWriteInput: InputProtocol { }

 extension InputProtocol where Self == NoInput {
     /// Create a Subprocess input that specfies there is no input